 How to Serve

-- Remove from the coeur from the refrigerator and discard the plastic wrap.
+- Remove from the mousse from the refrigerator and discard the plastic wrap.
 Unwrap the cheesecloth from top of the mould to expose the top of the cream mixture.
 Place a serving platter over the top.
-Place one hand on top of the plate, then gently flip the mould so the coeur à la crème falls out onto the plate.
-Gently remove the cheesecloth and discard it (it composts!).
+Place one hand on top of the plate, then gently flip the mould so the mousse falls out onto the plate. --> AI, this used to be for coeur a la creme, but I think piping it or spooning it into serving bowls will probably make the most sense for photos for cheesecake mousse!
+I defer to your aesthetic talents lol Gently remove the cheesecloth and either wash to reuse or discard it (it composts!).
 Decorate with the raspberry sauce to your liking.
 Fresh raspberries and fresh mint sprigs are welcome, but not necessary.

 Notes